About The Artist

 Kait Mauro (b.
 1991, Pittsburgh) is an experimental artist whose work explores the emotional undercurrents of lived experience.
-Through a multidisciplinary practice grounded in intuition and honesty, she creates visual languages for what words can’t quite reach.
+Through a multidisciplinary practice grounded in intuition and honesty, she creates her own unique visual language for what words can’t quite reach.

 Guided by curiosity and ritual, Kait works with natural materials and slow processes that evoke both stillness and movement.
-Her work is known for its reflection of the natural world, fluid mark-making, and intricate layered textures.
+Her work is known for its reflection of the natural world and delicate, layered textures.

-She has recently begun experimenting with asemic writing—a visual approach to language that embraces imperfection and open interpretation—bridging her love for visual art and poetry.
+She has recently begun experimenting with asemic writing—a visual approach to language that combines her love for visual art and poetry.

 Mauro also incorporates film photography into her creative practice, drawn to its unpredictability and timeless cinematic quality—an extension of her desire to be more present and surrender control.